-Now let's specify the interface with a module AsynchInterface.
-The variables rdy and ack can assume the values 0 and 1, which are natural numbers, so our module EXTENDS the Naturals module.
+Let's specify the asynchronous interface with a module AsynchInterface.
+The specification uses subtraction of natural numbers, so our module EXTENDS the Naturals module to incorporate the definition of the subtraction operator "-".
 We next decide what the possible values of val should be-that is, what data values may be sent.
 We could write a specification that places no restriction on the data values.
-The specification could allow the sender to first send 37, then send $\sqrt{-15}$ , and then send Nat (the entire set of natural numbers).
+The specification could allow the sender first to send 37, then to send $\sqrt{-15}$, and then to send Nat (the entire set of natural numbers).
 However, any real device can send only a restricted set of values.
 We could pick some specific set-for example, 32-bit numbers.
 However, the protocol is the same regardless of whether it's used to send 32-bit numbers or 128-bit numbers.
 So, we compromise between the two extremes of allowing anything to be sent and allowing only 32-bit numbers to be sent by assuming only that there is some set Data of data values that may be sent.
 The constant Data is a parameter of the specification.
 It's declared by the statement